aboutcode-org/purldb/purldb-toolkit/README.rst

     }

-Notes
+Details
 #######

-``metadata`` calls ``info()`` from `fetchcode/package.py <https://github.com/nexB/fetchcode/blob/master/src/fetchcode/package.py>`__.
+``metadata`` calls ``info()`` from `fetchcode/package.py`.

 The intended output for each PURL type supported by the ``metadata`` command is

 - an input PURL with a version: output the metadata for the input version
-- an input PURL with no version: output a list of the metadata for all versions
+- an input PURL without a version: output a list of the metadata for all versions

-The output of the various PURL types currently supported in `fetchcode/package.py <https://github.com/nexB/fetchcode/blob/master/src/fetchcode/package.py>`__ varies from type to type at the moment -- the underlying functions will be updated as needed so that all produce the intended output for input PURLs with and without a version.
+The output of the various PURL types currently supported in `fetchcode/package.py` varies from type to type at the moment -- the underlying functions will be updated as needed so that all produce the intended output for input PURLs with and without a version.

 ----

-'urls' -- collect package URLs for a PURL
+``urls``: collect package URLs for a PURL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: console